weltliteratur/blog/_drafts/and_dbpedia.md

 } GROUP BY ?s ORDER BY DESC(?rank)
 ~~~

+We have modifed the query to group authors for multi-author books into
+one row.
 The result is much closer to what we would expect:

 | s                                 | label                                 | author                                                    |    rank |